CSC510-G35-Fall2022/Mental_Health/README.md

 <br/>

 ### Purpose
 To incorporate aspects of mental well-being into discord usage.
 Aspects of social media have become detrimental to mental health, and since many people spend hours a day on Discord, this bot is here to help users improve their mental health as they use Discord.
-Below is a list of working functionalities as well as install and contributing instructions. **Spread kindness, more meaningful days, and provide emotional support over Discord by contributing!**
+Below is a list of working functionalities as well as install and contributing instructions. **Spread kindness, more meaningful days, and emotional support over Discord by contributing!**

 The following functionalities (commands) describe **how** we are meeting our purpose of this project.
 They are up and running.